walterfreeman/phy211/syllabus-addendum.md

 #### Group exams

-There will be no formal Group Exam 3; instead, we will post the group exam as a set of practice problems and let you all work through them on your own during the day.
+There will be no formal Group Exam 3; instead, we will post the group exam as a set of practice problems and let you all work through them on your own in groups during the day.
 We will be available on Collaborate to help you and facilitate you working in groups, as usual.
+We will omit the portion of your final grade allocated to Group Exam 3.

 #### The Physics Clinic